Malaga: 22 tips for trips and things to see in Malaga (2024) – guide and map

 Some of Córdoba’s most beautiful sights include the Alcázar de los Reyes Cristianos (translated as the Fortress of the Christian Kings), the Roman Bridge and the Calleja de las Flores, a picturesque street full of flowers.

-Córdoba - tours Málaga
+Córdoba - tips Malaga

 How to get to Córdoba from Malaga

-Córdoba Train Station can be reached in one hour from Málaga.
+Córdoba Train Station can be reached in one hour from Malaga.
 By car in 1.5-2 hours.

 Ronda